 - Introduction of course comes first.
 You should introduce yourself, your troop, your OA title if any, and a brief introduction of what you do or where you are from.
 We believe that by stating some slightly personal descriptions, the Troop that you are visiting will connect a little more.
 Many of the adults over the years have felt some displeasure with the OA because they feel that it is very selective towards adults, so please make it comfortable for them. - These are many facts of the OA and of the Lodge that you can use.
 The Order of the Arrow was founded in 1915 at Treasure Island Scout camp in Pennsylvania.
 Two of the camp's leaders, E. Urner Goodman and Carroll A. Edson, felt that they needed a way to honor the best campers from the week of summer camp.
 They devised a theme based off of the local Delaware Indians that had once inhabited the camp grounds.
 On the last night of the camper week, they held a ceremony in the northern part of the camp and inducted the first ever members of the Order of the Arrow. - The Order of the Arrow eventually became an official part of the Boy Scouts of America, and in the 1990's, it was officially dubbed as the "Honor Campers of Scouting".
-The Order is based off three main principles, Brotherhood, Cheerfulness, and Service and there are currently more than 183,000 members today. - Most every council has their own separate Lodge that is intertwined with the Council in many ways.
-Usually, Lodges are divided into Chapters, which correspond with the local Districts. - o Here in the Miami Valley Council, we are affiliated with Miami Lodge 495.
-Our Chapter here is the (your Chapter). - The Order of the Arrow is a very unique organization because each member elected to the organization is elected by both members and non-members of their own troop. - It is estimated that each hour of service that the Order of the Arrow completes is worth \$9.30 (Ohio minimum wage).
-With this number in mind, Miami Lodge gave \$43,008.75 in service to the Miami Valley Council in 2021. - Adults are vital to the Order of the Arrow in many ways
+The Order is based off three main principles, Brotherhood, Cheerfulness, and Service, and there are currently more than 160,000 members today. - Most every council has their own separate Lodge that is intertwined with the Council in many ways.
+Usually, Lodges are divided into Chapters, which correspond with the local Districts. - o Here in the Miami Valley Council, we are affiliated with Miami Lodge 495. - The Order of the Arrow is a very unique organization because each member elected to the organization is elected by both members and non-members of their own troop. - It is estimated that each hour of service that the Order of the Arrow completes is worth \$10.70 (Ohio minimum wage).
+With this number in mind, Miami Lodge gave \$41,742.60 in service to the Miami Valley Council in 2024.

-- Youth cannot drive, and there are many youth in the Order who do not have a ride - o If a parent is not in the Order or they are not attending a function, each youth must have an adult sign as their temporary guardian for the weekend. - Youth are not allowed to use power tools, so many of the projects we perform each year must have adult help. - Each Chapter and Committee has an Adviser, who serves as a guide to a youth Chapter Chief or Committee Chairmen to assure that they are heading in the right direction.
-The Committees of the Lodge include fall under 4 categories; Inductions, Operations, Chapter Support, and Program.
-Each of the Committees serve an important role in the Lodge's mission to live through Brotherhood, Cheerfulness, and Service, and their advisers are equally important to the success of the youth. - This Youth/Adviser relationship serves to better the youth in many ways.
-It gives them more experience in working with adults, and makes them more comfortable in this way.
+- Adults are vital to the Order of the Arrow in many ways - o Youth cannot drive, and there are many youths in the Order who do not have a ride - o If a parent is not in the Order or they are not attending a function, each youth must have an adult sign as their temporary guardian for the weekend. - Youth are not allowed to use power tools, so many of the projects we perform each year must have adult help. - Each Committee has an Adviser, who serves as a guide to a youth Committee Chairmen to assure that they are heading in the right direction.
+The Committees of the Lodge include fall under 5 categories: Inductions, Operations, Unit Support, Program and Cub Relations.
+Each of the Committees serves an important role in the Lodge's mission to live through Brotherhood, Cheerfulness, and Service, and their advisers are equally important to the success of the youth. - This Youth/Adviser relationship serves to better the youth in many ways.
+It gives them more experience of working with adults, and makes them more comfortable in this way.
 It also helps the youth in their bridging process from childhood to adulthood.
 An adult that the youth can frequently rely on to give advice in more than just OA matters is very helpful.